-In this video & post we’re running you through how we installed our propane system in our DIY Campervan Conversion for our Overland Around The World Expedition.
+In this video & post, we’re running you through how we installed our propane system in our DIY Campervan Conversion for our Overland Around The World Expedition.

 We both know that propane is no joke and that it should be installed in the safest way possible as the consequences can be fatal.
 In some places (like Australia) it’s illegal to do your own propane system work, so please check the laws where you are before you carry out any work on your vehicle.

-If you are in any doubt with what you are doing we recommend that you hire a professional to do your propane work for you.
+If you are in any doubt about what you are doing we recommend that you hire a professional to do your propane work for you.
 At the very least, consider having a professional check your installation when you are done.